-Catherine, the Duchess of Cambridge, attended the Order of the Garter Service at Windsor Castle today, arriving along with Camilla the Duchess of Cornwall.
+On the 13th of June 2011, the Duchess of Cambridge (Kate Middleton) attended the Order of the Garter Service at Windsor Castle.
+She arrived with Camilla the Duchess of Cornwall.

 Kate was very well received, gaining applaud from the large crowd that had gathered hoping to get a glimpse of the future Queen.

-Kate also chose the matching £740 Buxton Coat in Ash Simla silk with a beaded lace trim on the cuffs and waistband.
+The £740 Buxton Coat was made from silk.
+It was finished a beaded lace trim on the cuffs and waistband.
 The coat had been designed especially for Kate and featured an antique clasp.

 Here’s Katherine Hooker’s comment on her Facebook page:

-Kate’s wonderful hat is by Rachel Trevor–Morgan millinery.
-A spokesperson told me that it is the first bespoke hat they have made for Kate, and that it was made from a straw mesh disc with curled pheasant feathers.
-Unfortunately, because it is bespoke, there are no photographs for us to show you.
+Kate’s wonderful hat was by Rachel Trevor–Morgan millinery.
+A spokesperson told me that it is the first bespoke hat they have made for Kate and that it was made from a straw mesh disc with curled pheasant feathers.

-Kate is wearing her white topaz and diamond stud earrings from the Kiki McDonough Grace collection.
+Kate wore her white topaz and diamond stud earrings from the Kiki McDonough Grace collection.

 She finished her outfit with a pair of Rupert Sanderson Malone shoes in grey suede and carried a (currently unidentified) silver-grey clutch bag.